A

 Consumer Behavior

 This course focuses on consumer behavior and the buying process as it affects marketing.
-Topics include attitudes, needs, motivations, perceptions, and the influence of social class, culture, and subculture on consumer behavior and behavior research.
+Topics include attitudes, needs, motivations, perceptions, and the influence of social media, social class, and culture on consumer behavior and research.
+Prerequisite: Junior or senior standing or by permission of the President.

 M